 JOY (joi) 1. a. the emotion evoked by well-being, success, or good fortune or by the prospect of possessing what one desires : delight b : the expression or exhibition of such emotion: gaiety 2. a state of happiness or felicity: bliss 3. a source or cause of delight.

 Today's Challenge: Open your heart today to someone who has hurt you, offended you, or outright closed you out.
-Maybe send a note, make a call, give a hug.
-Don't ask for anything from them, instead; give them your love, allow your joy to overflow into their lives.
+Maybe send a note, make a call or give a hug.
+Don't ask for anything from them, instead; give them your love and allow your joy to overflow into their lives.